How to Plan Your Quarter in One Day: The 90-Day Focus System for $50K–$120K Operators

 Strategy Design Worksheet

-Structured template for each goal, breaking down initiatives, dependencies, resource allocation, and conflict resolution to turn goals into executable strategies.
+Use a structured template for each goal that breaks down initiatives, dependencies, resource allocation, and conflict resolution so goals turn into executable strategies.

 Example for one goal: